imransid/EmailFinder/README.md

-# Full-Stack Engineering Take-Home Assignment
+# Email Finder And mail

 ## Overview